-Definitions of the Abbreviated Drawing ID elements are equivalent to the definitions of the Drawing ID elements and are listed in bullet 4.
+Definitions of the Abbreviated Lottery ID elements are equivalent to the definitions of the Lottery ID elements and are listed in bullet 4.

-- 7. Families will be informed of their Drawing ID(s) prior to the admissions drawing by email via the email address provided on the enrollment application.
-Families that do not have email access will be notified by US Mail. - 8.
-Prior to commencement of the admission drawing, two Discovery Charter School Board Members shall verify that the Abbreviated Drawing ID(s) on the drawing tickets match the information on the certified "Applicant List", and that there is a 1 to 1 correlation. - 9.
+7. Families will be informed of their Lottery ID(s) prior to the admissions lottery by email via the email address provided on the enrollment application.
+Families that do not have email access will be notified by US Mail.

+- 8. Prior to commencement of the admission lottery, two Discovery Charter School Board Members shall verify that the Abbreviated Lottery ID(s) on the lottery tickets match the information on the certified "Applicant List", and that there is a 1 to 1 correlation. - 9.
 The tickets shall be sorted by admissions preference category. - 10.
-The Board shall choose an independent outside party to draw the tickets. - 11.
-The admissions drawing will be structured by preference category in the order specified in bullet 4 under the Preference Group heading. - 12.
+The Board shall choose an unbiased party to draw the lottery tickets. - 11.
+The admissions lottery will be structured by preference category in the order specified in bullet 4 under the Preference Group heading. - 12.
 For each admissions preference category, tickets shall be drawn randomly to determine placement on the relevant grade list.
 A number showing the order in which the ticket was drawn shall be written on the ticket. - 13.
-As each ticket is drawn, the Abbreviated Drawing ID(s) of all children on the ticket shall be announced and sequentially added to the relevant grade list. - 14.
-After the admissions drawing is complete, Discovery shall post the public random drawing results on the Discovery website and in the Discovery school office. - 15.
-The public random drawing result list will be used to fill available grade level spaces.
-The remaining applicants on the public random drawing list will form the wait lists for each grade. - 16.
+As each ticket is drawn, the Abbreviated Lottery ID(s) of all children on the ticket shall be announced and sequentially added to the relevant grade list. - 14.
+Tickets for applicants from the prior year's wait lists, categories D and F above, will not be drawn at the public lottery, rather they will move onto the current year's grade list in their respective order with regards to their position on the prior year's waitlist, and the above preference categories. - 15.
+After the admissions lottery is complete, Discovery shall post the lottery results on the Discovery website and in the Discovery school office. - 16.
+The lottery result list will be used to fill available grade level spaces.
+The remaining applicants on the lottery list will form the wait lists for each grade. - 17.
 Families who receive offers of acceptance for available spaces in a given grade level will receive registration forms via U.S. Mail.
-If the completed registration forms are not returned to Discovery by the date required in the offer letter, the admission slot will be forfeited and offered to the top wait-listed student in that grade. - 17.
+If the completed registration forms are not returned to Discovery by the date required in the offer letter, the admission slot will be forfeited and offered to the top wait-listed student in that grade. - 18.
 It is the parent/guardian's responsibility to update their contact information with Discovery.
-Discovery shall not be responsible for failure to contact the parent/guardian of either accepted or wait-listed applicants due to expired contact information. - 18.
-A student placed on a wait list will remain on the wait list until either: - The student is accepted into Discovery Charter School, or - The parent/guardian requests in writing that the student be removed from the wait list, or - The school year ends at which time wait-listed students are transferred into an appropriate preference category pursuant to the charter. - 19.
-In the event a situation arises that is not covered by this policy, no more than three Discovery Charter School Board Members present at the public random drawing will determine the fairest method for resolution of the issue.
+Discovery shall not be responsible for failure to contact the parent/guardian of either accepted or wait-listed applicants due to expired contact information. - 19.
+A student placed on a wait list will remain on the wait list until either: - The student is accepted into Discovery Charter School, or - The parent/guardian declines an offer of acceptance for their student, or - The parent/guardian requests in writing that the student be removed from the wait list, or - The school year ends at which time wait-listed students are transferred into an appropriate preference category pursuant to the charter.
+Prior year waitlisted students must submit a new application during each open enrollment period in order to be considered for enrollment. - 20.
+In the event a situation arises that is not covered by this policy, no more than three Discovery Charter School Board Members present at the lottery will determine the fairest method for resolution of the issue.